webflorist/privacy-policy-vue/README.md

 ## Demo

-An demo application with the texts included in this package is avaliable at:
+An demo application using this package is avaliable at:
 <https://privacy-policy-vue-demo.netlify.app/>

 ## Features